abinit/abinit/doc/tutorial/gwr1.md

 ngkpt3   6 6 6
 ```

-This allows us to perform convergence studies with respect to the BZ sampling in the last part of this tutorial.
+This allows us to perform convergence studies with respect to the BZ sampling.
-Let us recall that shifted $\kk$-meshes are not supported by GWR.
+Let us recall that shifted $\kk$-meshes **are not supported** by GWR.
 In another words, [[nshiftk]] must be set to 1 with [[shiftk]] = 0 0 0 when producing the WFK file.
 The density file, on the contrary, can be generated with shifted $\kk$-meshes, as usual.